frog1123/fBot/README.md

 # fBot

-project for playing with discord.js
+project for playing around with discord.js